 What is Red Herring Prospectus?IPO Jargons Simplified

-Who are Book Running Lead Managers (BRLMs)?
+Who is Book Running Lead Managers (BRLMs)?

 Who are Bankers to the Issue?

 Bankers to the issue carry out all the activities of ensuring that the funds are collected and transferred to the Escrow accounts.
 The LM ensures that Bankers are appointed in all the mandatory collection centers as specified in DIP (Disclosure and Investment Protection) Guidelines 2000.
-The LM also ensures follow-up with bankers to the issue to get quick estimates of collection and advising the issuer about closure of the issue, based on the correct figures.
+The LM also ensures follow-up with bankers to the issue to get quick estimates of collection and advising the issuer about the closure of the issue, based on the correct figures.

 Who are Underwriters to the Issue?